hhony/CrossScaleStereo/README.md

 ================

 ## Compilation
-### Windows
-The code is a Visual Studio 2010 project on Windows x64 platform.
 To build the project, you need to configure [OpenCV](http://opencv.org/) on your own PC. (version 2.4.6, however, other versions are acceptable by modifying [CommFunc.h](/SSCA/CommFunc.h)).
-### Other Platforms
 The code requires no platform-dependent libraries.
 Thus, it is easy to compile it on other platforms with OpenCV.

 ## Usage
 Run the program with the following paramters: